grafana/tempo/docs/tempo/website/configuration/_index.md

 ## Usage-report

-By default, Tempo will report anonymous usage data to Grafana Labs concerning the shape of a deployment.
-This data is used to determine how common the deployment of certain features are, or if a feature flag has been enabled, replication factor or compression levels, etc.
+By default, Tempo will report anonymous usage data about the shape of a deployment to Grafana Labs.
+This data is used to determine how common the deployment of certain features are, if a feature flag has been enabled, replication factor or compression levels, etc.

-The reporting is controlled by a configuration option.
-To disable the automatic reporting of this generic information, the following configuration can be used.
+Reporting is controlled by a configuration option.
+You can disable the automatic reporting of this generic information using the following
+configuration:

 ```yaml
 usage_report: